 Make sure to create a Website Custom Audience of all website visitors during the past 180 days.
 That way, the audience will be as big as possible while being relevant enough to want to reach again.

-By using Website Custom Audiences, the people who clicked your ad are now added to an audience that you can target later.
+By using A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience., the people who clicked your ad are now added to an audience that you can target later.
 As traffic to your website grows, the Website Custom Audience grows.
 And as the Website Custom Audience grows, you can begin spending more money targeting that audience and less targeting interests and Lookalike Audiences.

 The “WCA 180 Days” that I use for my website traffic has 520,000 people in it.
 As a result, there is no reason for me to ever target interests again!